cdent/cjdr/index.md

-Project originator, lead and community manager for a WSGI-based Python application originally created as a reference server side for TiddlyWiki; since evolved into a robust content and data store with a pluggable architecture allowing multiple representations and storage systems.
+Project originator, lead and community manager for a WSGI-based Python application originally created as a reference server side for TiddlyWiki; TiddlyWeb has since evolved into a robust generic content and data store with a pluggable architecture allowing multiple representations and storage systems.

 ### [TiddlySpace](https://github.com/TiddlySpace/tiddlyspace) <http://tiddlyspace.com>
 _2010 - Present_